Welding pores on jewelry

 4. Reaming for larger pores

 Larger pores that cannot be closed in the manner described above should be drilled out and a pin inserted.
-Chamfer the edge of the hole slightly with a scraper or milling cutter and shorten the pin so that it protrudes about 0.5 mm from the hole.
+Lightly chamfer the edge of the hole with a scraper or milling cutter and shorten the pin so that it protrudes about 0.5 mm from the hole.

 Then melt the edge of the pen into the joint all around.